Proxy Voting Policies and Procedures

 2. All relevant information in the proxy materials received (e.g., the record date of the meeting) will be recorded promptly by the Proxy Groups in a database to maintain control over such materials.

-3. The Proxy Groups will review and compile information on each proxy upon receipt of any agendas, materials, reports, recommendations from ISS and/or Glass Lewis, or other information.
+3. The Proxy Groups will review and compile information on each proxy upon receipt of any agendas, materials, reports, recommendations from a Proxy Service, or other information.
 The Proxy Groups will then forward this information to the appropriate research analyst for review and voting instructions.

-4. In determining how to vote, FTCI's analysts and relevant portfolio manager(s) will consider the General Proxy Voting Guidelines set forth above, their in-depth knowledge of the company, any readily available information and research about the company and its agenda items, and the recommendations put forth by ISS, Glass Lewis, or other independent third party providers of proxy services.
+4. In determining how to vote, FTCI's analysts and relevant portfolio manager(s) will consider the General Proxy Voting Guidelines set forth above, their in-depth knowledge of the company, any readily available information and research about the company and its agenda items, and the recommendations of a Proxy Service.

 5. The Proxy Groups are responsible for maintaining the documentation that supports FTCI’s voting decision.
-Such documentation may include, but is not limited to, any information provided by ISS, Glass Lewis, or other proxy service providers and, with respect to an issuer that presents a potential conflict of interest, any board or audit committee memoranda describing the position it has taken.
+Such documentation may include, but is not limited to, any information provided by a Proxy Service and, with respect to an issuer that presents a potential conflict of interest, any board or audit committee memoranda describing the position it has taken.
 Additionally, the Proxy Groups may include documentation obtained from the research analyst, portfolio manager and/or legal counsel; however, the relevant research analyst may, but is not required to, maintain additional documentation that was used or created as part of the analysis to reach a voting decision, such as certain financial statements of an issuer, press releases, or notes from discussions with an issuer’s management.

 6. After the proxy is completed but before it is returned to the issuer and/or its agent, the Proxy Groups may review those situations including special or unique documentation to determine that the appropriate documentation has been created, including conflict of interest screening.